singularityhub/sregistry/docs/_docs/install/settings.md

 ### Domain Name
 A Singularity Registry Server should have a domain.
 It's not required, but it makes it much easier for yourself and users to remember the address.
-The first thing you should do is change the `DOMAIN_NAME_*` variables in your settings [settings/config.py](https://github.com/singularityhub/sregistry/blob/master/shub/settings/config.py#L30).
+The first thing you should do is set the `DOMAIN_NAME_*` variables in your `settings/local.py` file.

 For local testing, you will want to change `DOMAIN_NAME` and `DOMAIN_NAME_HTTP` to be localhost.
 Also note that I've set the regular domain name (which should be https) to just http because I don't have https locally: